Last updated: June 20, 2026

 | Photo ID | Shows who is applying | Ask what other ID can work |

-| Social Security numbers | Needed for many benefit checks | Ask before giving sensitive papers |
+| Social Security numbers | Needed for many benefit checks | Ask before sending sensitive papers |

 | Proof of income | Shows wages, benefits, or no income | Use pay stubs, award letters, or employer note |

-| Rent or mortgage papers | Shows housing cost and crisis amount | Ask landlord for a ledger |
+| Rent or mortgage papers | Shows housing cost and crisis amount | Ask your landlord for a ledger |

-| Utility bill or shutoff notice | Shows account and deadline | Print or screenshot from account |
+| Utility bill or shutoff notice | Shows account and deadline | Print or screenshot the account |

-| Medical or child care bills | Shows urgent need and cost | Ask provider for written balance |
+| Medical or child care bills | Shows urgent need and cost | Ask the provider for a balance |

 | Court or eviction papers | Shows legal deadline | Call the court clerk for copies |